I’ve seen too many people lose critical software because they didn’t take storage seriously.

 This one’s sneaky.

-An attacker doesn’t just steal your software.
-They modify it.
-They inject malicious code into your installer and put it back where they found it.
+An attacker doesn’t just steal your software, they modify it.
+Malicious code gets injected into your installer.
+Then it goes right back where it came from.

 Now when you deploy what you think is clean software, you’re actually installing a backdoor.
-I’ve watched this play out in real time, and it’s not pretty.
+I’ve watched this happen.
+It’s not pretty.

 Version Control Chaos